Kong/kong-apisecops-redhat/README.md

 **Disputes Sample Application**

 The sample application is deployed in `disputes-dev` namespace.
 It is a very small JBoss EAP application server.

-**Diagram**

-The diagram below a high level architecture overview of the pipeline-to-infrastucture setup summarizing what was just discussed.

-## Prequisites

-1. **Openshift Cluster** - This demo will step through the rosa cli command to create a ROSA cluster but any OpenShift cluster will suffice.
-This demo has been tested on OCP 4.11.

-2. **Ansible Core >= 2.13** -  The playbooks have been tested on 2.13.5 and python version 3.10.8.
-More information can be found at [Installing Ansible][Ansible_Install_Distros].

-3. **Kong Konnect Plus Account** - The demo requires and *Plus* grade account because 2 runtime groups and several enterprise grade plugins.
-For more information please review the [Kong Konnect Pricing Plan][Konnect_Pricing].

-4. **Insomnia** - To download check out [Insomnia Download][Insomnia_Install].

 ## Project Directory Overview